 Instructions

-- Preheat the oven to 350°F and line an 8x8-inch square baking pan with parchment paper.
+- Preheat the oven to 350°F and line an 8x8-inch square metal baking pan with parchment paper.

 - Make the cake batter.
-Sift flour, baking powder, baking soda and matcha powder (if you have it) into a large bowl.
-Add sugar and ground pistachios and whisk until very well evenly blended.
+Sift flour, baking powder, baking soda, matcha powder (if you have it) and salt into a large bowl.
+Add sugar and ground pistachios and whisk until evenly blended.
+NOTE: you can grind the pistachios in a small food processor - I suggest grinding about ½ cup of whole roasted pistachios and use the extra for decorating.

-- Combine oil, egg, yogurt, milk and vanilla in a medium bowl and whisk until completely smooth.
+- Combine oil, egg, yogurt, lemon zest, milk, vanilla and almond extract (if you're using it) in a medium bowl and whisk until completely smooth.

 - Pour the wet ingredients into the bowl with dry ingredients and gently fold it all together being sure to get down to the bottom and bring up any dry pockets.
 Stop right when the batter is fully combined and be careful not to over mix.